jalagar/animated-art-engine/README.md

 8.  **`'saveIndividualFrames'`** : this is if you want to save the individual final frames, for example if you want to let people pick just one frame for a profile page.
 9. **`'layersFolder'`**: this is the folder that you want to use for the layers.
 The default is `layers`, but this allows you to have multiple versions of layers and run them side by side.
 The current repo has four example folders, `layers`, `layers_grouping`, `layers_if_then`, `layers_z_index` which all demonstrate features from [nftchef's repo](https://generator.nftchef.dev/).
 10. **`'quality'`**: quality of the gif, 1-100.
+11. **`'gifTool'`**: pick which gif generation method to use, `gifski` or `imageio`.
+Gifski is better overall, but some people were having issues with it on Linux.
+Also `imageio` will work for more pixel art, so if you don't want to download Gifski you can set this to `imageio`.

 Update `step2_spritesheet_to_generative_sheet/src/config.js` with your `layerConfigurations`.
 If you want the basic configuration, just edit `layersOrder`, but if you want to take advantage of [nftchef's repo](https://generator.nftchef.dev/), then scroll through the file for some examples and modify `layerConfigurations` accordingly.